 While the quinoa is cooking, wash the bell peppers and slice them in half down the middle.
 If you can, slice through the stem first.
 This will create a perfect cross-section of the pepper and make for nice presentation.

 Place the bell pepper halves on a baking sheet lined with parchment paper and set them aside.
 Preheat your oven to 375 degrees Fahrenheit.

 Set a large skillet over medium-high heat.
-Once it's heated, add the olive oil and then the ground turkey.
-Saute the ground turkey until it's almost cooked through and then add the taco or fajita seasoning mix and the onions.
+Once it's heated, add the olive oil and then the ground meat.
+Saute the ground meat until it's almost cooked through and then add the taco or fajita seasoning mix and the onions.
 Stir the mixture over the heat until the seasoning is integrated throughout and the onions have begun to soften.
-Add the water, stir until a sauce forms and cover the pan.
+Add the water and the diced tomatoes, stir until a sauce forms and cover the pan.

 Allow the mixture to cook for 3-4 more minutes or until the turkey is cooked completely.
-Take the pan off the heat and add the cooked quinoa, the corn, the black beans, the diced tomato, and the shredded zucchini.
+Take the pan off the heat and add the cooked quinoa, the corn, the black beans, and the shredded zucchini.
 The zucchini may seem like an odd addition to this recipe but its presence in the mixture adds both texture and moisture as the peppers bake.
-Because quinoa can tend to be on the dry side, the added moisture from the fresh zucchini and the fresh tomato keeps the filling from becoming too dry.
+Because quinoa can tend to be on the dry side, the added moisture from the fresh zucchini and the diced tomatoes keeps the filling from becoming too dry.

 Toss the mixture until everything is evenly combined and spoon the mixture into the 12 bell pepper halves.
 You'll have enough filling to really stuff them full, so be generous!

 Sprinkle some shredded cheese over the top of each stuffed pepper.